pulp/pulp-operator/docs/quickstart.md

 ## OpenShift

-Currently pulp-operator is not on the OpenShift catalog, so as a first step we need to create a catalog entry:
+Currently pulp-operator is not available in the OpenShift catalogue, so as a first step you must create a catalogue entry:

 ```yaml
 # pulp-catalog-source.yaml